ChristopherCautivar/simple-todo-webapp/README.md

         * Add new or existing todos to groups
     * Tags will be suggested as the user fills in a field
     * Query for todos vs loading them all for inspection
+    * Users can only ever work on one entity at a time, and will receive non-blocking success or failure popups after clearing the fields, when a response from the server is recieved
 * Database
     * sqlite3 for lightweight storage within the container
     * Organized, with logical schema